MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 > Result: You have created a new AD tenant, configured AD users, configured MFA, and tested the MFA experience for a user.

-### Exercise 3: Implement Azure AD Conditional Access Policies
+### Exercise 3: Implement Microsoft Entra ID Conditional Access Policies

 ### Estimated timing: 15 minutes